TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Results and Analysis

-To investigate the influence of symbolic extensions on model performance, we conducted a specific experiment using the ``airline" database with a context length 8K.
-This experiment included all ten sampled database instances and $1400$ generated questions.
-Each batch consisted of 14 questions, each generated from a unique question template.
-For each sampled database instance, we generated 10 such batches, allowing us to index each batch using a combination of the database instance index and question instance batch index.
+To examine the impact of sampling and symbolic extensions on model performance, Experiment 4 focuses on the \texttt{airline} database at 8K and evaluates 1,400 generated questions from this setting alone.
 To analyze the results, we created a heatmap to illustrate the accuracy of each question instance batch for all models and a histogram to show the accuracy distribution across batches for each model.
-We also compared the average accuracy between three sets of batches: all batches from the ``airline" database (all in airline), 5 batches previously used from ``airline," (5 in airline) and 5 batches previously used across all databases (5 in all).
-These visualizations are shown in Figure \ref{fig:sensitive}.
+We also compared the average accuracy between three sets of batches: all batches from the \texttt{airline} database (all in airline), 5 batches previously used from \texttt{airline} (5 in airline), and 5 batches previously used across all databases (5 in all).
+These visualizations are shown in Fig.~\ref{fig:sensitive}.